Own-Data-Privateer/hoardy-web/README.md

 If you are running multiple browsers or browser profiles to isolate different browsing sessions from each other, and you now want to introduce some historic persistence into your setup, then `Hoardy-Web` is for you.

-If you are not already isolating browsing sessions, however, then introducing `Hoardy-Web` into your setup, in the long run, will probably be a liability.
+If you are not isolating your browsing sessions already, however, then introducing `Hoardy-Web` into your setup, in the long run, will probably be a liability.
 In which case, `Hoardy-Web` is not for you, navigate away, please.
+If you let it, `Hoardy-Web` will happily capture and archive all your login credentials, in plain text.

 # Walkthrough